 Sessions

-After a user authenticates, Forte issues a session token that your application uses to authenticate subsequent API requests.
+After a user signs in, Forte issues a session token.
+Your app uses this token to authenticate later requests.

 Client-side API

-Session management is part of Forte's client-side API (forte.users.*).
-The session token belongs to the end user — call these endpoints from your frontend or mobile app, not from code that holds FORTE_API_TOKEN.
+Session management is part of Forte's client-side API.
+The session token belongs to the end user — call the Users methods from your frontend or mobile app, not from code that holds FORTE_API_TOKEN.

 You can authenticate requests in two ways:

 • Session-token Bearer header: Include the user session token in the Authorization header as Bearer {sessionToken}.
-Use this in mobile apps or other non-browser clients where cookies are not automatic.
+Use this in mobile apps or other non-browser clients where cookies aren't automatic.

 If you provide both, they must be identical to avoid a mismatched token error.